trackmania-rl/tmrl/readme/tuto_library.md

 `append_buffer()` is passed a [buffer](https://github.com/trackmania-rl/tmrl/blob/c1f740740a7d57382a451607fdc66d92ba62ea0c/tmrl/networking.py#L198) object that contains a list of compressed `(act, new_obs, rew, terminated, truncated, info)` samples in its `memory` attribute.
 `act` is the action that was sent to the `step()` method of the Gymnasium environment to yield `new_obs`, `rew`, `terminated`, `truncated`, and `info`.
-Here, we decompose our samples in their relevant components, append these components to the `self.data` list, and clip `self.data` when `self.memory_size` is exceeded:
+Here, we decompose our samples in their relevant components, we append these components to the `self.data` list, and we truncate `self.data` when `self.memory_size` is exceeded:

 ```python
     def append_buffer(self, buffer):